NikhilMSeb/ECE445-FA21-Solar/notebooks/nikhils4/README.md

 * Chart JS is a Javascript charting tool that can also be used for visualization: https://www.chartjs.org/

 The next steps now are to plan out the exact design of my front-end.
 TA Evan also mentioned it would be a good idea to develop a diagram/visualization of all the Django modules that will be used as a graph for design reviews.

+## 10/25/2021 - 10/26/2021: Django Framework Design and Coding
+**Objectives:** Finish designing the Django framework for the project; Complete coding out as much of the front-end as possible; Begin working on back-end

+**Outcome:** To begin implementing the software side of our project, I thought the best place to start was the Django framework since it would encompass both our front-end and back-end, and we have not received our microcontrollers yet either.
+Using all of the resources that I have compiled so far in this Notebook, I was able to complete the following Django applications within the overall Django project for our interface idea:
+* "research-portal"
+* "panels"
+* "users"
+* "team"

+All of this,

+## 10/29/2021: Completing Design for Django Back-end and Microcontroller Programming
+**Objectives:** Follow up to front-end work by completing design plan for the rest of the Django framework; Complete design of wireless microcontroller programming

+**Outcome:** Since the entire skeleton of the front-end was now set up, I wanted to plan in advance for the other two primary components of the software side of the project - the Django back-end functionality and communication network with the microcontroller (ESP-32).

+## 10/31/2021 - 11/01/2021: Individual Progress Report Completion
+**Objectives:** Compile all the work I have done personally so far and submit the Individual Progress Report assignment

+**Outcome:**

+## 11/04/2021: Real-time Django Data Updates Research
+**Objectives:** Plan how to implement the real-time updates for monitored panel data with regarsd to the Django framework

+**Outcome:** Following discussion with our TA Evan about the software work done so far, one concern that was brought up was that I have not planned specific details regarding the how I would handle real-time data and update the front-end with it.

+## 11/08/2021: ESP-32 Wireless Capabilities Programming
+**Objectives:** Implement as much of the wireless capabilities as planned for the microcontroller (ESP-32)

+**Outcome:** While the goal was to have everything ready to begin testing HTTP commands to and from the microcontroller since I now had it in hand, I unfortunately ran into issues with our board itself since this was the first time I have used the ESP-32.